 Gagné suggests that the environment, chance events, motivation and personality all influence the way that an individual’s talent develops and presents itself.
 Gifted and talented children and young people can occur in any circumstance, but Gagné highlights:

 - Academic disciplines – including math, science, humanities and languages;

 - Physical, artistic and technical disciplines – including sport, performing, art, music and computers;

-• Creative areas – including thinking and problem solving;
+- Creative areas – including thinking and problem solving;

 - Social areas – including communication, caring and leadership.

-Students may excel in many areas or in a very narrow specific domain.
+- Students may excel in many areas or in a very narrow specific domain.
 However, a twice-exceptional (2e) student also has a challenge of some kind – this challenge may be officially identified as a disability or social emotional problem …or it may not.

 These challenges can be anything from Autism to Dyslexia, or ADHD to Medical issues, and can have a significant effect on how well a person is able to learn.

-Traditional teaching methods are often structured in a logical and rigid way, and because of this we frequently encounter 2e students who are struggling with the confines of this system.
+Traditional teaching methods are often structured in a logical and rigid way, and because of this we frequently encounter 2e students who are struggling with the confines of the education system.
 In addition to their gifts and challenges, these students may find themselves confronted by anxiety or depression, which further stunts their progress.